nachtmarv/ForumizerBot/README.md

 ### Config File
 Run
 ```
-cp config.txt.template config.txt
+cp bot.properties.template bot.properties
 ```
-Edit the config.txt with your correct database string, id's and tokens.
+Edit the bot.properties with your correct database string, id's and tokens.

 ### External Libraries
 This project uses additional libraries, both of which I do not upload to github for legal reasons.